TomasBoda/agent-lang/thesis.md

 ```
 More about global variables will be explained later in this section.

-After defining agent models, AgentLang will generate the corresponding number of agents for each agent model and evaluate their properties during run-time.
+After defining agent models, AgentLang will generate the corresponding number of agents for each agent model and evaluate their properties during runtime.

 #### 3.3.2 Properties
 Properties are essential in defining the behaviour of an agent model.
 They can be understood as variables with a value defined based on some inline expression.
 Agents can have any number of properties, either independent or dependent on each other.